Breast pump: Open collection systems vs. closed collection systems

 Pump designs are referred to as either open or closed based on whether there is a barrier between where the tubing connects to the pump and where milk flows into the pump.
 The plastic tubing and horn of an electric breast pump are commonly referred to as the collection system and typically supply the pump's suction.

 A closed collection system has a barrier or diaphragm that separates the pump tubing from the horn.
 In this design, the suction of the pump motor lifts the diaphragm to create a vacuum within the collection system to extract milk.

 In contrast, an open system does not have a barrier between the tubing and the horn.
-Bacteria and viral filters may be present to prevent contamination or overflow into pump motor.
-The pump motor's suction is directly passed to the breast versus indirectly as with closed-diaphragm systems.
+Bacterial and viral filters may be present to prevent contamination or overflow into the pump motor.
+The pump motor's suction is directly passed to the breast versus indirectly, as with closed-diaphragm systems.

-Open-collection systems can cause milk to overflow into the collection system tubing, and milk particles being drawn into the pump motor.
-If milk leaks into the pump's tubing, the tubes should be washed, sterilized and air-dried prior to using the pump again.
-Failure to thoroughly clean collection tubing may lead to mould growth within the tubing.
-Some models of pumps have bacteria and overflow filters which prevent milk from entering the tubing.
+Open-collection systems can cause milk to overflow into the collection system tubing, and milk particles can be drawn into the pump motor.
+If milk leaks into the pump's tubing, the tubes should be washed, sterilized, and air-dried before using the pump again.
+Failure to thoroughly clean the collection tubing may lead to mould growth within the tubing.
+Some models of pumps have bacteria and overflow filters that prevent milk from entering the tubing.

 A subtype of the open-collection system is the single-user suction source.
-These pumps have added hygienic benefit in that all the parts that generate the suction and come in contact with breast milk stay with the mother.
+These pumps have added a hygienic benefit in that all the parts that generate the suction and come in contact with breast milk stay with the mother.
 The parts that generate the suction are external to the pump and can be removed, preventing cross-contamination.
 These pumps are considered "hospital grade" and virtually eliminate the chance of cross-contamination of the pump from user to user.
 However, it is important to clean the diaphragm as condensation or milk reaching this part can cause bacterial contamination.

 A disadvantage of the diaphragm is that it may limit the amount of air/suction available to extract milk from the breast.
 It may also not be able to compensate for larger shield sizes.

 There are no studies comparing the open- versus closed-system design.
 Most information in marketing materials by breast-pump manufacturers is offered without studies to back them up.